4065 Manager, Grants Accounting

 1. Prepares and oversees the preparation of the financial reports needed for grants and contracts by compiling, researching, and analyzing data regarding the expenditures of the grants and contracts.

-6. Review and approve subrecipients’ invoices for cost allowability and approve for payment.
+7. Review and approve sub recipients’ invoices for cost allowability and approve for payment.

-8. Prepares audit work papers for internal, external, and agency auditors by researching and analyzing financial activity of externally sponsored grants and contracts.
+9. Prepares and supervises audit work papers for internal, external, and agency auditors by researching and analyzing financial activity of externally sponsored grants and contracts.

-10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues and attending professional development courses as required by the Assistant Director, Grants and Capital Projects Accounting.
+11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues and attending professional development courses as required by the Director, Grants and Capital Projects Accounting.

 SUPERVISION

-The Manager, Grants Accounting is supervised by the Assistant Director, Grants and Capital Projects Accounting and supervises accounting professionals, clerical staff, students and part-time employees.
+The Manager, Grants Accounting supervises accounting professionals, clerical staff, students and part-time employees.

 OFFICE OF HUMAN RESOURCES